 Comparing Kinsta vs Flywheel Performance and Speed

-Performance is one of the most important considerations when choosing a WordPress host, so I’m going to start the hands-on sections of our comparison with a look at some performance data that I collected.
+Performance is one of the most important considerations when choosing a WordPress host, so I’m going to start the hands-on sections of this comparison with a look at some performance data I collected.

 To create a fair comparison, I set up an identical WordPress site at both Kinsta and Flywheel.
 Because Kinsta and Flywheel both use Google Cloud infrastructure, I was able to choose the exact same data center location (Iowa, USA), which makes the test about as fair as possible.

-Beyond installing the theme and importing the demo content, I did not make any other changes to my site.
+Beyond installing the theme and importing the demo content, I didn’t make any other changes to my site.
 In terms of performance optimizations, I only used the default optimizations that came with a fresh install from each host’s WordPress autoinstaller.
-The one exception is that I manually enabled the Kinsta CDN to make things fair (because Flywheel automatically enable their CDN).
+The one exception is I manually enabled the Kinsta CDN to make things fair (because Flywheel automatically enable their CDN).

 Then, I set up automatic performance monitoring with Pingdom.
-I configured it to run a speed test every 30 minutes and test from four different locations:
+I configured it to run a speed test every 30 minutes, and to test from four different locations:

-By using automatic monitoring, I’m able to eliminate single-test variability and get a fuller picture of each host’s performance.
+By using automatic monitoring, I was able to eliminate single-test variability and get a fuller picture of each host’s performance.
 The numbers below are the median values from dozens of different tests for each location.

 Here’s the data:

-And here it is in table format so that you can more easily see the differences:
+And here it is in table format, so you can more easily see the differences: